 1933 - A post-earthquake view from the Historical Society of Long Beach that appears on the Cal State Long Beach page about the Laughlin

-1933 - Demolition of the tower underway after the earthquake.
+1933 - Demolition of the tower farther along.
 It's a photo in the Los Angeles Public Library collection.
+The tower wasn't replaced.
+It's didn't reopen as a theatre.
+The building was repurposed as retail space.

 c.1960 - A new building for Woolworth's on the theatre site.
 We're looking north across 4th St. in this card from the site Card Cow